 Sarah: Study round 2: how my perspective changed

 Sarah Holcombe started studying a music degree before pursuing her lifelong passion for education.
-She has completed a Bachelor of Education degree (with a focus on primary and middle years) and is now studying a Master of Education (Special Education).
+She has completed a Bachelor of Education degree (with a focus on primary and middle years) and a Master of Education (Special Education).
 Sarah is mum to 2 sons and juggles being a studying parent with work and engaging in various aspects of the performing arts.

 `Cheese!’
 I exclaimed into my Mum’s camera!
 I beamed in my graduation garb.
 The ceremony was done and I could finally relax.
 I was valedictorian and had the extra task of a speech to fellow graduates and attending dignitaries to complete.
 Admittedly, I loved doing this and I always embrace the idea of having an audience.
 I’m sure I am mildly addicted to the adrenalin rush presenting in front of people gives me.
 While honoured I received the role, it certainly added to my already anxious state of ensuring perfection on the day.
 I was determined not to trip on the stage receiving my certificate.
 Fortunately, any such embarrassment was averted and all went smoothly, although this unflattering mid-speech image taken didn’t help my cause.
 I was ready to embark on my teaching career with my newly acquired bachelor degree.